 How did Britain Reorganize the Indian government after the Sepoy Rebellion?

 Before the Mutiny, the government of Indian was technically in the hands of the East India Company, and they were responsible for many aspects of the state.
 The Sepoy rebellion showed that the Company was no longer able to cope with the demands of ruling such a vast and diverse area.

-Under the government of India Act (1858), the Company was stripped of its remaining power, its army disbanded, and its assets liquidated.
+Under the India Act (1858), the Company was stripped of its remaining power, its army disbanded, and its assets liquidated.
 London was to govern India directly, and the office of the Viceroy of India was established.
-The law also set up the Indian civil service and reorganized the old East India Company military forces, which was incorporated into the regular British Indian army.
-After the defeat of the rebels, the British recruited more men from minorities such as the Gurkhas and the Sikhs, as they believed that they would be more dependable and loyal than Muslims and Hindus.
+The law also set up the Indian civil service and reorganized the old East India Company military forces incorporated into the regular British Indian army.
+After the rebels' defeat, the British recruited more men from minorities such as the Gurkhas and the Sikhs, as they believed that they would be more dependable and loyal than Muslims and Hindus.

 Perhaps the most significant aspect of the reforms in the aftermath of the Mutiny or rebellion was that the British were more willing to cooperate with the traditional native elites.
-Increasingly they were ready to allow the Hindu and Muslims princes to stay in power as long as they were loyal to the colonists.
-After the uprising, the Princely states were integrated into the system of government, and they retained a great deal of autonomy.
-Britain ended the seizure of the lands of the Princes and acknowledged that their heirs could inherit their kingdoms.
+Increasingly they were ready to allow the Hindu and Muslim princes to stay in power as long as they were loyal to the colonists.
+After the uprising, the Princely states were integrated into the government system, and they retained a great deal of autonomy.
+Britain ended the seizure of the Princes' lands and acknowledged that their heirs could inherit their kingdoms.